kszeto20/CyberFinalProject/README.md

 12/16/2021

-Rethought project deliverables: started working on pre-lesson Javascript guide.
+Rethought project deliverables: started working on pre-lesson JavaScript guide.
 Kept working on presentation slides.

 12/17/2021-12/19/2021 (into the weekend)

-Worked on the JavaScript guide; and wrote explanations to the syntax of exploits that Kirsten used.
+Compiled list of sources for JavaScript guide; wrote explanations to the syntax of exploits that Kirsten used.

 12/20/2021

 Worked on adding prevention methods to the slides.
 Will add examples and look over to ensure that there are enough details/explanations.

+12/22/2021

+Added JavaScript examples to the presentation and other finishing touches, etc. on the slides.

+12/27/2021-12/29/2021

+Worked on introduction and explaining the relevant code examples for Javascript guide.

+1/03/2022

+Updated daily log with missing progress, working on expanding explanations from 12/19 of exploits we're using.
 ### Kirsten Szeto

 12/14/2021